rikosintie/Discovery/docs/Getting_Started.md

 ## 2. Create a Virtual Environment

 If you are on a new install of Ubuntu and haven't done any python coding you will need to setup your environment first.
-We need to know what version of python you have installed.
+First, we need to know what version of python you have installed.
+From a terminal, run the following:

 ```bash
 which python3